Shaswat-G/python-engineering/modules/notes.md

 exommerce is the package, shopping is the subpackage and sales is the module.

 We can use absolut (best practicve) or relative improts to import finctionality from differently nested sub-subspackaeges etc. this is called intra package references.

+The dir function.
+used to debug in complicated projects.

+You can print dir(sales) and get a list of all the methdos and attributes of the object, along iwht magic methods. __name__, __package__, __file__  hepful

+Executing modules as scripts:

+The statements that we write in our modules will be executed at the first instance you import this module.
+After that python will cache it in memeory and ebery other import of the sam e module will not execute those statemetns.

+You can write a satement in the package __init__.py script, that is the first thing to be executed. then stetament in hte modiule will be executed.

+if we have a rint statme nt iwth __name__, it will refer to the packahge.module location thing when imported, but if you run the module, it will output __main__.
+This is because the __main__ module always starts are program.

+WOW.
+So now we can add if __name__ == "__main__" in the module and use the code below it as a script and allow its functionality to be imported elsewhere! so nice.
+Thjis code will never be run if this file is loade by another module or script that imports it as main is not the one doinf the impoting.